jubyvictor/vertx-rest-quickstart/README.md

-### Vertx 3 REST API quickstart.
+## Vertx 3 REST API quickstart.

-Provides a quick template to get going with vertx 3.
+Provides a quick-start template to get going with vertx 3.

-Comes with
+Comes with :

 	* Vertx 3